 What counts as a dental emergency in Swindon?

 A dental emergency could be when you experience pain or trauma to your mouth, teeth or gums.

-If you have any of the below, and you cannot get an appointment with us the same day, then please visit your local A & E department immediately.
+If you have any of the below, and we are closed, then please visit your local A & E department immediately.

 - Uncontrollable post-extraction bleeding

 - Rapidly increasing swelling around the throat or eye

 - Trauma confined to the dental arches

 If you have any of the below then please get in touch to book an emergency dental appointment.

 - Severe facial and dental pain not controlled by over-the-counter medications